dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 The NuGet distribution of Rx introduced a simplifying concept in v2.2: Rx was still fragmented across multiple components at this point, but the simplifying move was to define NuGet metapackages enabling you to use just a single package reference for basic Rx usage.
 For example, a single reference to [`Rx-Main` v2.2.0](https://www.nuget.org/packages/Rx-Main/2.2.0) would give you everything you needed to use Rx.
 There were additional metapackages appropriate for using specific UI frameworks with Rx.
 For the first time, now you could just add one reference and immediately start using Rx.

-Because Rx has always supported many different runtimes, each Rx.NET NuGet package contained several different builds of its component.
+Because Rx has always supported many different runtimes, each Rx.NET NuGet package contains several different builds of its component.
 For quite a long time, there were different copies of Rx for different versions of .NET Framework.
 For example, Rx 2.2.0 had one targeting .NET Framework 4.0, and another targeting .NET Framework 4.5.
 NuGet can cope with this—you just end up with `net40` and `net45` subfolders under `lib`.
 The .NET SDK works out at build time which one to use based on the runtime your application targets.

 So there were effectively two dimensions of fragmentation.
 First, behind each metapackage there were multiple NuGet packages.
 (Rx 2.2's [`Rx-Main` metapackage](https://www.nuget.org/packages/Rx-Main/2.2.0#dependencies-body-tab) depends on [`Rx-Core`](https://www.nuget.org/packages/Rx-Core/2.2.0), [`Rx-Interfaces`](https://www.nuget.org/packages/Rx-Interfaces/2.2.0), [`Rx-Linq`](https://www.nuget.org/packages/Rx-Linq/2.2.0) and [`Rx-PlatformServices`](https://www.nuget.org/packages/Rx-PlatformServices/2.2.0), for example.
 And just to add to the confusion, the package names aren't the same as the names of the assemblies they contain.
 These four packages provide `System.Reactive.Core.dll`, `System.Reactive.Interfaces.dll`, `System.Reactive.Linq.dll`, and `System.Reactive.PlatformServices.dll` respectively.)
 And then each of those packages contained multiple versions of what was, conceptually speaking, the same assembly (but with various technical differences due to differences between the target platforms).
 For example, if you [look inside `Rx-Core` 2.2.0](https://nuget.info/packages/Rx-Core/2.2.0) you'll see its `lib` folder contains 8 folders, each of which contains a slightly different build of `System.Reactive.Core.dll`.